 Creating furnishing plans: often using existing pieces where possible, and helping people pulling a look together

-Updating tired looking spaces – selecting new wall colours, floors, window furnishings, updating kitchens and bathrooms, selecting new furniture
+Updating tired looking spaces – selecting colours, floors, window furnishings, kitchens and bathrooms, selecting new furniture

 Selecting finishes for new kitchens and bathrooms